Resource

 Neural Network

-A series of algorithms that recognise relationships in data by mimicking the way the human brain operates.
+A series of algorithms that recognise relationships in data, loosely inspired by the structure of the human brain.

 O